OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 # Office Add-in Server Authentication Sample for Node.js
 [![Build Status](https://travis-ci.org/OfficeDev/Office-Add-in-Nodejs-ServerAuth.svg)](https://travis-ci.org/OfficeDev/Office-Add-in-Nodejs-ServerAuth)

+ > <span style="color:red">**Important**: This repo is no longer maintained.
+Due to outdated library dependencies and changes in Azure/Google authorization and permission-granting, it may no longer work "as is".
+In addition, it suffers from some security vulnerabilities including echoing unencoded/unsanitized data to the page, improper validation of the request forgery token, lack of protection against SQL injection, and dependencies on libraries with security vulnerabilities.</span>

 A goal of many Microsoft Office add-ins is to improve user productivity.
 You can get closer to achieving this goal with the help of third-party services.
 Most of today's services implement the OAuth 2.0 specification to allow other applications into the user data.

 ![Office Add-in Server Authentication Sample screenshot](/readme-images/Office-Add-in-Nodejs-ServerAuth.png)